sjasthi/Python-DS-Data-Science/Assignments/assignment_excel_data_analysis_titanic_data_set.md

 5. **How many passengers are missing age values?**

-6. **How many passengers are missing embarkation port information?**
+6. **How many passengers are missing cabin information?**
+   *Hint: Count blank/empty cells in the Cabin column*

 7. **How many passengers embarked from each port (C, Q, and S)?**